 There are too many different teams invested and too many different things in play for the product development process to ever be that simple.

 Prashant’s goal here is to provide you with a practical and effective template for product thinking, which will help you to manage the chaos.

 Key Takeaways: Continuous Recalibration

 Prashant’s Product Thinking template isn’t a static set of steps to follow in a certain order.
 Rather, it’s a loose and open-ended way of thinking about Product Management.

-In this 15 minute presentation, you’ll be taken through the template step by step, and given set of questions to ask of your product, your teams, your market, and your business.
+In this 15-minute presentation, you’ll be taken through the template step by step and given a set of questions to ask of your product, your teams, your market, and your business.

 3. Step Up and Lead by Google Product Lead, Yariv Adan